Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/connect-step-by-step-walkthroughs/connect-step-by-step-php.md

 > **Note:** <br />
 > The request must also send a **Content-Type** header with a value accepted by the Graph API, for example, `application/json;odata.metadata=minimal;odata.streaming=true`.

-The Microsoft Graph API is a very powerful, unifiying API that can be used to interact with all kinds of Microsoft data.
+The Microsoft Graph is a very powerful, unifiying API that can be used to interact with all kinds of Microsoft data.
 Check out the [API reference](https://msdn.microsoft.com/office/office365/howto/office-365-unified-api-reference) to explore what else you can accomplish with the Microsoft Graph API.

 ## Additional resources